vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/Mobile/Cancel.md

 	if exists(CurrentState) then
 		ContractState:= CurrentState.State;
 );
-if ContractState == "AwaitingForPayment" then
+if (ContractState == "AwaitingForPayment") then
 (
-    Contract:=select top 1 * from IoTBroker.Legal.Contracts.Contract where ContractId=ID;
+    Contract:= select top 1 * from IoTBroker.Legal.Contracts.Contract where ContractId= Token.OwnershipContract;

     if !exists(Contract) then
     (